 2. Option 2 - Allows terms to be created manually.
 If using this option click, GO

 After deciding on the option that works best for your district, a list of sites will be displayed.
 To minimize the workload, you can select multiple sites that utilize the same terms and dates to work with at a time.
 For example, in a K-12 district, it is often easy to select all elementary schools since they tend to opperate on a Yearlong term in one action and then select all comprehensive high schools that opperate on a semester term structure in another action.

 For an in depth documentation to the Term Manager (click here)!

-Click the Administration cog icon near the top of your screen, as shown circled above.
+Click the admin gear near the top of your screen, as shown circled above.
 In some systems you will see the word Administration in place of the cog.

 Under Users, click User Management.

 1. Enter some of your own information (e.g., if my name was Rolen Cal Ander, I would enter my information as shown above).

 2. Click Search.

 Click the pencil icon- Edit User (as circled above) in front of your own name.

 Click Site & Role Affiliation, and then Add Role.